 Welcome Back!
 We hope you had a wonderful Easter and are ready for the first part of the summer term.

-Our topic this half term is 'In Our Garden'.
-We will planting our very own vegetables, including carrots, peas and potatoes.
+Our topic this half term is Growth and Change.
+We will planting our very own vegetables, including carrots, radishes, peas and potatoes.
 We will be learning all about how plants grow and will be naming the main parts of a plant.

 We will continue doing guided and individual reading sessions twice a week.
 In guided sessions are group reading sessions, where reading strategies modelled to the children, and individual sessions are an opportunity for children to independently apply the reading skills we teach them in guided sessions.
 We are also emphasising the importance of reading for meaning with the children, and we are working on developing our comprehension skills.
 Please continue to support your child at home by reading with them daily, and helping them to learn their tricky words on their bookmark.

 We are now nearly at the end of Letters and Sounds Phase 3, and will commence Phase 4 very soon.
 Phase 4 does not introduce any new sounds, but reviews all the sounds we have learnt so far, in the form of longer and more complex words.
 We will have fun Phase 4 activities every day.
 If you would like some ideas of what you may do at home, please find a link at the bottom of the page.
 We will continue to practise our Phase 2 and 3 sounds, and also segmenting and blending our words to help us with our reading and writing.
 Please encourage and support your child to use their phonics when reading and writing at home, in order to consolidate what they have learnt at school.
 The sounds we have learnt are on our windows.

 All the children will be encouraged to share their thoughts and ideas with their classmates.
 Children will be supported to speak in full sentences and use as much interesting vocabulary as possible.
 Our talk topics for this half term are 'Differences', Signs of Spring','Our Garden' and 'Pentecost'.